Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Revenue work hours: 5 → 14

-The answer isn’t better time management.
-It’s ruthless time protection.
+The answer isn’t better time management; it’s ruthless time protection.

-The Focus That Pays Framework
+The Focus That Pays Framework for Guarding 20 Weekly Revenue Hours at $30K–$50K

-Here’s where founders lose the thread.
+Here’s where founders lose focus.

 Move 1: Identify Your 20 — Define which specific activities generate revenue, then block 20 hours weekly for them